srinman/mcpdemo/mcpmemento/ARCHITECTURE.md

 - **Storage**: Centralized server with persistent storage and multi-user isolation
 - **Access**: Remote access from local workstations to cloud-hosted MCP server

-**Important Note**: This example primarily demonstrates remote MCP server deployment on AKS.
+**Important Note**: This example primarily demonstrates remote MCP server deployment on AKS for educational and demonstration purposes.
 Security considerations (authentication, authorization, encryption) are intentionally simplified and will be addressed in future examples.
+This is NOT suitable for production use without significant security enhancements.

 ## Architecture Evolution